dhowe/spectre/server/README.md

 ### /spectre/users/test/:id

-GET: checks the value of each property for use
+GET: checks the value of each sent property for user with id

 <br>